dfoderick/ubiquity-hackathon/README.md

  - When a peer gives you script then execute the script.
  - P2P extends the reach of the bitcoin protocol.
  - Exchange all data within the protocol.

+For more background information on the project please refer to the [docs/README.md file](docs/README.md).

 # Install and Run
 This project requires a modified bsv library.
 See https://github.com/dfoderick/bsv/tree/p2p.
 This branch will be installed using `npm install`.
 See package.json file for details.